psrc/luv/QC/README.md

 ## Viewing Results

-After indicator files have been created, QC results are immediately available on the 'LUV Dashboard' app.
+After indicator files have been created, QC results are immediately available on the LUV Dashboard app.
 If your desired run does not appear in the selection menu, login to the shiny server to restart the app.
+See Administrators for password and more information.

-For scripts outside of the Dashboard app, each should write its summary results into an Rmd file (in [R Markdown](http://rmarkdown.rstudio.com)), using a prefix that corresponds to its phonie (e.g. 'rplots\_', 'rtables\_').
+For scripts outside of the LUV Dashboard app, each should write its summary results into an Rmd file (in [R Markdown](http://rmarkdown.rstudio.com)), using a prefix that corresponds to its phonie (e.g. 'rplots\_', 'rtables\_').
 The script 'scripts/create\_index\_file.R' (invoked by the index phonie) combines such files into one and translates it into index.html that can be viewed from a browser.
 The file is located in the corresponding results directory.
 <!--
 Typing ''make shiny'' (preceeded by ''make all'') will launch a dashboard in your browser allowing you to view the results interactively.
 To exit the dashboard press Ctrl-C. Note that currently only one dashboard per computer can be launched.
 It is using results from a directory determined by  the QC\_NAME entry in inputs.txt